How will you plan my itinerary?

 How much is the planning fee?

-For our trip planning service we charge ¥29,900 (currency converter here) for a one-week trip.
+For our trip planning service we charge ¥29,900 (currency converter here) for a one-week trip for up to 5 pax.
 It’s a great deal because you just pay the fee once even if you are a couple, a family, or a group of friends.
+For longer trips or larger groups contact us for your quotation.

 All your accommodation, transport and activities will be charged at cost price.
 You’ll find that even after paying this planning fee you’ll get a better value trip than you would with most other travel agents because we don’t mark everything up like they do.